Beware the Unintended Partnership

 Client and Co-founder had been working together for three months when Co-founder presented a business agreement that had been prepared by his paralegal friend.
 Client asked that I review the agreement on her behalf.

 I saw right away a problem that frequently arises in this situation: The parties were characterized as participating in a joint venture under which they would split earnings from the site.
 The problem arises because under California Corporations Code Section 16202(c)(3), subject to certain exceptions (see discussion below), “[a] person who receives a share of the profits of a business is presumed to be a partner in the business”.
-This is true even if the parties did not intend to form a partnership (Section 16202[a]).
+This is true even if the parties did not intend to form a partnership (Section 16202[a]), in which case they have created an unintended partnership.

-Why are partnerships – especially unintended ones – undesirable?
-Because, subject to certain exceptions, under Section 16301(1) “[e]ach partner is an agent of the partnership for the purpose of its business”, and under Section 16306(a) “all partners are liable jointly and severally for all obligations of the partnership”.
-Putting these two sections together, any partner can subject each of the partners to unlimited liability for partnership obligations.
+Why is a general partnership – especially unintended partnership – undesirable?
+Because, subject to certain exceptions, under Section 16301(1) “[e]ach partner is an agent of the partnership for the purpose of its business” Furthermore, under Section 16306(a) “all partners are liable jointly and severally for all obligations of the partnership”.
+Putting these two sections together, any partner can subject each of the partners to unlimited liability for partnership obligations!

 Fortunately, there was a straightforward way to work around this problem, though it required that I prepare a completely new agreement.
 One of the exceptions to Section 16202(c)(3) is that an independent contractor who receives a share of the profits in payment for services is not presumed to be a partner.